rcook/beginning-practical-haskell/part04.md

 ### The `hFlush` function

-By itself, `putStr` outputs the given characters to the standard output stream on the terminal but does not, default, flush the stream.
+By itself, `putStr` outputs the given characters to the standard output stream on the terminal but does not, by default, flush the stream.
 Just like using standard output from a C program, we'll need to flush the buffer prior to requesting input from the user.
 In C/C++ we'd have to do the following: